-As before, suppose an insurer (like Winterthur or Swiss Re) issues the cat bond and simultaneously buys the straight bond.
-The trades cost the insurer 0.64 per 100 of bond face value and provide 12 units of coverage per period.
-The "rate on line" is $100 \times 0.64/12 = 5.33$, but one must keep in mind that this is the rate paid once at the beginning of the policy period for a two year cover.
-If we must compare this to a one year policy, we should divide by two: 5.33/2 = 2.66.
+Suppose an insurer (like Winterthur, Swiss Re, or USAA) issues the cat bond and simultaneously buys the straight bond.
+The straight bond is more expensive.
+The trades cost the insurer 0.64 per 100 of face value.
+What does the insurer get in return?
 In each of the two future periods, if there is no catastrophe, the insurer's net cash flow is zero because it receives the straight bond coupon and pays the cat bond coupon.
 However, if there is a catastrophe in either period, it still receives the straight bond coupon (12), but does not pay the cat bond coupon.
 In effect, the insurer has purchased a two year catastrophe reinsurance contract which pays 12 in case a catastrophe occurs during either period.
-This increases the insurers capacity to sell insurance for each of the next two years by 12 at cost of 0.64 per 100 of face value (or 5.33 single premium per 100 of coverage for a two year cover).
-The net cash flow is shown in Figure 6.
+This increases the insurers capacity to sell insurance for the next two years by 12 at cost of 0.64 per 100 of face value.
+The net cash flow is shown in Figure 3.